-The detailed preliminary project studies for the reconstruction of sections 11 and 12 of the expressway into an urban boulevard are continuing.
-The overall project schedule is under revision.
-Under this revised schedule, the launch of the project is postponed to the third quarter of 2022-2023 and the beginning and completion of work are postponed by one year.
-The coordination of the environmental component with the various stakeholders is underway considering, among others, the bank stabilization work, which will potentially require interventions in the St. Lawrence River.
+The detailed preliminary project studies for the reconstruction of sections 11 and 12 of the expressway into an urban boulevard are continuing and are expected to be completed in the third quarter of 2022-2023.
+Subject to funding approval, the project is scheduled to be launched in the third quarter of 2022-2023.
+Work is scheduled to begin in 2024 with the stabilization of the banks and continue through 2029.
+The coordination of the environmental component with the various stakeholders is underway considering, among others, that the bank stabilization work will potentially require interventions in the St. Lawrence River.